goatshriek/stumpless/docs/localization.md

 that needs to be localized, you will need to add it to all defined locales.
 It is _required_ that the `en-us` locale include a meaningful definition of the symbol.
 Others may be added as a placeholder value, for later translation by someone with the necessary knowledge.
-The conventional placeholder for this situation is a string containing the name of the symbol, minus the `L10N_` prefix and with spaces instead of underscores.
-For example, for the `L10N_INVALID_SEVERITY_ERROR_MESSAGE` symbol this would be `"INVALID SEVERITY ERROR MESSAGE"`.
+For any string that is not translated, a comment of `// todo translate` must be added before the definition, and the value of the string must be equal to the `en-us` value as a fallback.
+This can be checked using the `scripts/check_l10n.rb` script, which is also run during integration tests on all headers.

 ## Defining a New Locale